WallStreetMojo

 The following are the benefits of the Cash Reserve Ratio:

 • It is a primary way of controlling the money supply in the economy.
-The strong and competitive money supply of the economy will help in maintaining a strong credit system.
+The strong and competitive money supply of the economy will help maintain a strong credit system.

-• Commercial banks can maintain a good solvency ratio for commercial as well as other banks.
+• Commercial banks can maintain a good solvency ratio for commercial and other banks.

 • Whenever there is a surplus money situation in the economy, funds can be easily migrated through CRR.